 Students would usually be expected to have completed GCSE Music but this is not an absolute necessity.
 However due to the performance part of the course, students should be at least Grade 6 in performance standard when they start the course.

+We follow the Edexcel specification for A Level Music.
 Both the new AS and A2 Music courses feature set works to study as well as performing and composition tasks and have the same division of marks between the sections.

 For performing, there are no limits on the instruments or voices and types of repertoire which may be presented in performance, encouraging the study of the widest possible range of music from folk, popular and classical traditions of non-Western origin as well as those of jazz and the Western classical and popular traditions.